-- 4.1 The SENCO is consulted about any child for whom the class teacher has concerns.
+- Has an ongoing communication or interaction difficulty that impedes the development of social relationships and causes substantial barriers to learning. - Any referral to an outside agency must include parental consent.
+The SENCO, Class Teacher and parents will consider a range of evidence-based and effective teaching strategies to support the child's progress and these approaches will be detailed on the child's Assess, Plan, Do, Review cycle. - The school will work closely with the local authority and refer to the Local Offer which should set out clearly what support is available from various services including; educational psychologists, CAMHs, SALT, Occupational Therapists, etc. - 4.4 The SENCO is consulted about any child for whom the class teacher has concerns.
 The SENCO will then work closely with the SLT, using whole school tracking data as an early identification indicator.
 Additional indicators for early identification include: - Analysis of data including end of EYFS data - Data, optional SATs, reading ages, termly pupil assessments - Teacher concerns - Parent concerns - Tracking individual pupil progress over time - Information from previous settings on transfer - Information from external agencies.